poissonconsulting/extras/README.md

 `extras` provides helper functions for Bayesian analyses.

-In particular it provides functions to ‘numericise’ ‘R’ objects (coerce to numeric objects), summarise ‘MCMC’ (Monte Carlo Markov Chain) samples and calculate deviance residuals as well as ‘R’ translations of some ‘BUGS’ (Bayesian Using Gibbs Sampling), ‘JAGS’ (Just Another Gibbs Sampler), ‘STAN’ and ‘TMB’ (Template Model Builder) functions.
+In particular it provides functions to numericise R objects (coerce to numeric objects), summarise MCMC (Monte Carlo Markov Chain) samples and calculate deviance residuals as well as R translations of some BUGS (Bayesian Using Gibbs Sampling), JAGS (Just Another Gibbs Sampler), STAN and TMB (Template Model Builder) functions.

 ## Installation